Salmelu/discord-client/README.md

 The default compilation is simple.
 All you need to do is executing `mvn package`.
 This compiles all the sources, packages the library *.jar*, gets all the dependencies and configuration files and puts everything in `dist/` directory.

+### Generate Javadoc

+Run `mvn javadoc:javadoc`.
+You can find the generated documentation in `docs/` folder.
+Note that the generation may produce warnings, these are caused by excluding implementation classes, which are not accessible to your code and make the documentation look unnecessarily chaotic.

 ### How to make a simple module

 ```Java